jocelynmass/event_bus/README.md

 Event publisher/subscriber library allowing to reduce code dependencies.
-Events can be run inside the caller thread or in a dedicated thread, depending of the subscriber settings.
+Events can be executed inside the caller thread or in a dedicated thread, depending of the subscriber settings.

 # Init